Starting an IT department from scratch — what you need to know

 And the Help Desk Administrator provides technical support to the company’s employees.

-IT Careers found within an IT Department
+IT careers found within an IT department

 The head of an IT Department is usually the Chief Information Officer or CIO.
 The CIO is responsible for the overall strategy and direction of the IT Department and is typically the go-to person when it comes to major decisions.